Legal Reference at the Library—Building Skill Through Practice

 For many library staff, the most intimidating questions posed by patrons are those that involve legal issues—an area in which librarians often have little or no expertise.
 Yet there are valuable ways that public libraries can help guide people toward positive legal outcomes.

 To highlight some strategies that public library staff can use when responding to legal questions, WebJunction will be publishing a series of stories in the coming months that share the legal reference experiences of library practitioners.
 We hope this series, “Legal Reference at the Library,” will prove both inspiring and educational.
+(Read Part II of this series here.)

 This first story features the experiences of Luis Interiano, Reference Librarian at West Baton Rouge Library in Port Allen, Louisiana.
 It follows Luis’ journey to finding his footing and to building his skill and confidence in providing legal reference to his patrons through practice and adherence to basic reference principles.